magohl/TalkToMeAPI/README.md

 # TalkToMeAPI - Text-to-speech Azure API App

-This is a simple proof-of-concept of a custom Azure API App to be used in a Azure Logic App.
+This is a simple and hopefully fun proof-of-concept of a custom Azure API App to be used in a Azure Logic App.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)